nicolasjhampton/python_tutorial_game_project/blog/step6.md

 ```

 Why waste time testing if flask got our information???
 Flask
-is our middleman (or middlewoman, for all those ladies also
-aspiring to be useless dead weight obstructing efficancy)
-between the user and the database.
-Let's just check the
+is our inbetween for the user and the database.
+Let's just
-database!
+check the database!
 So...

 ```python